antoniospg/S3D-ASSIGNMENT/README.md

 ### Stochastic L-Systems

 We can set multiple rules for the same symbol, assigning to each one a probability to occur.
-In this assingment, we introduce this concept to the willow model, defining two different rules for the branching creation, the first one creates a single continous stem, while the other one creates a double stem.
+In this assignment, we introduce this concept to the willow model, defining two different rules for the branching creation, the first one creates a single continous stem, while the other one creates a double stem.
 Both branches are shown in the figures bellow:

 <div>
 <img src = "img/st1.png" height="160" width="319">